 The Congress posted a video that captures the highlights of the session.
 What is fake about it?

 But, wait, it gets better.
-Basu goes to threaten to sue the party in Singapore courts.
+Basu goes on to threaten to sue the party in Singapore courts.

 Why Singapore Courts?